rafamel/themelier/README.md

 - `themelier.light`: Negative numbers will darken; positive numbers will lighten. `-100` will always be black; `100` will always be white.
 - `themelier.saturation`: Negative numbers will desaturate; positive numbers will saturate. `-100` will turn colors greyscale.

-This would desaturate syntax theme colors by 10 and lighten them by 2:
+As an example, this would desaturate syntax theme colors by `10` and lighten them by `2`:

 ```javascript
 themelier.light: 2,
 themelier.saturation: -10